Home > Moving > City Guides > 5 Safe, Affordable Neighborhoods in San Diego

 • Perfect For: Students, singles, young professionals, families, retirees

 If you’re looking for a safe San Diego neighborhood that offers a little something for everyone, Scripps Ranch is the place to be!
 With scenic parks, walking trails, and the beautiful Miramar Reservoir, it’s easy to get out and explore the neighborhood.
 Plus, there are tons of trendy bars, restaurants, and shops right in the neighborhood that you can enjoy without having to leave!
-You can also find higher education opportunities nearby with National University Scripps Ranch and Alliant International University.
+College students can find higher education opportunities nearby with National University Scripps Ranch and Alliant International University.
+And with Marine Corps Air Station Miramar nearby, Scripps Ranch is also popular among active military personnel.

 Things to Do in Scripps Ranch